 Day tours to Plitvice Lakes

 Different travel agencies organise day tours from Zagreb to Plitvice Lakes.
 If you want to have zero worries about your trip, this is the most suitable solution.
 The agency will arrange everything, you will only have to show up and enjoy one of the most beautiful natural sites.
 Day tours to Plitvice are easy to book online and there are plenty of options to choose from.
-The price usually includes a return trip to Plitvice Lakes, a travel guide and an entrance fee to the National Park.
+The price usually includes a return trip to Plitvice Lakes, a travel guide and the entrance fee to the National Park.

 What to see on your way to Plitvice Lakes